mrisher/smtp-sts/reporting.md

 * `policy-string`: The JSON string serialization ([@!RFC7159] section 7) of the policy, whether TLSA record ([@!RFC6698] section 2.3) or MTA-STS policy.
 * `domain`: The Policy Domain is the domain against which the MTA-STS or DANE policy is defined.
+In the case of Internationalized Domain Names ([@!RFC5891]), the domain is the Punycode-encoded A-label ([@!RFC3492]) and not the U-label.
 * `mx-host-pattern`: The pattern of MX hostnames from the applied policy.
 It is provided as a string, and is interpreted in the same manner as the "Checking of Wildcard Certificates" rules in Section 6.4.3 of [@!RFC6125].
 * `result-type`: A value from (#result-types), "Result Types",  above.
+In the case of Internationalized Domain Names ([@!RFC5891]), the domain is the Punycode-encoded A-label ([@!RFC3492]) and not the U-label.
 * `ip-address`: The IP address of the sending MTA that attempted the STARTTLS connection.
-It is provided as a string representation of an IPv4 or IPv6 address in dot-decimal or colon-hexadecimal notation.
+It is provided as a string representation of an IPv4 (see below) or IPv6 ([@!RFC5952]) (address in dot-decimal or colon-hexadecimal notation.
 * `receiving-mx-hostname`: The hostname of the receiving MTA MX record with which the sending MTA attempted to negotiate a STARTTLS connection.
 * `receiving-mx-helo`: (optional) The HELO or EHLO string from the banner announced during the reported session.
-* `success-aggregate`: The aggregate number (integer) of successfully negotiated TLS-enabled connections to the receiving site.
+* `total-successful-session-count`: The aggregate number (integer) of successfully negotiated TLS-enabled connections to the receiving site.
-* `failure-aggregate`: The aggregate number (integer) of failures to negotiate an TLS-enabled connection to the receiving site.
+* `total-failure-session-count`: The aggregate number (integer) of failures to negotiate an TLS-enabled connection to the receiving site.
-* `session-count`: The number of (attempted) sessions that match the relevant `result-type` for this section.
+* `failed-session-count`: The number of (attempted) sessions that match the relevant `result-type` for this section.
-* `additional-info-uri`: An optional URI pointing to additional information around the relevant `result-type`.
+* `additional-info-uri`: An optional URI [@!RFC3986] pointing to additional information around the relevant `result-type`.
 For example, this URI might host the complete certificate chain presented during an attempted STARTTLS session.
 * `failure-reason-code`: A text field to include an TLS-related error code or error message.

+For report purposes, an IPv4 Address is defined as:
+     IPv4address   = dec-octet "." dec-octet "." dec-octet "." dec-octet
+     dec-octet     = DIGIT                 ; 0-9
+                    / %x31-39 DIGIT         ; 10-99
+                    / "1" 2DIGIT            ; 100-199
+                    / "2" %x30-34 DIGIT     ; 200-249
+                    / "25" %x30-35          ; 250-255

 # Report Delivery